pedroestevaodev/rocketseat-frontend-challenge/README.md

 | `lint:check`| Checks if the files are properly formatted using Prettier. |
 | `lint:fix`  | Automatically formats the files using Prettier. |

-## Deploy

-The easiest way to deploy your Next.js application is by using the [Vercel Platform](https://vercel.com/new), created by the developers of Next.js.

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-> Make sure to set the environment variables in Vercel > Settings > Environment Variables.

 ## License

 This project is open source and available under the [MIT License](https://mit-license.org/).